DavontaData/diabetes-readmission-risk-prediction/README.md

 The model's performance demonstrates moderate discrimination while identifying approximately 59% of the actual 30-day readmission encounters.

 However, the relatively low precision means that a substantial number of encounters predicted as readmissions did not actually experience readmission.

+## Encounter-Level Risk Tracking

+After finalizing the baseline Logistic Regression model, predictions were linked back to the original `encounter_id` and `patient_nbr` identifiers to support encounter-level tracking of predicted 30-day readmission risk.

+The identifiers were **not used as model predictors**.
+They were retained separately and reattached after prediction so each prediction could be traced back to the corresponding healthcare encounter.

+The resulting prediction output includes:

+* Encounter ID
+* Patient ID
+* Actual 30-day readmission
+* Predicted readmission probability
+* Predicted readmission classification

+This provides a practical link between model output and individual healthcare encounters while maintaining a clear separation between patient identifiers and predictive features.

+Patient-level identifiers and encounter-level prediction files are **not included in the public repository**.

 ## Final Confusion Matrix